Performance Metrics Glossary: Key Terms

 7. Build trust through transparency

-Organizations that systematically address these factors typically reduce average decision latency, resulting in faster project delivery, lower costs, and higher team satisfaction.
+Organizations that address these factors typically see lower average decision latency, faster project delivery, better cost control, and higher team satisfaction.

 How does Enji.ai help minimize decision latency?

-Decision latency cripples engineering teams when leaders spend days gathering fragmented information before making choices.
-Here's how Enji systematically eliminates delays:
+Decision latency slows engineering organizations when leaders spend days gathering fragmented information before they can decide.
+Enji minimizes these delays by providing instant, decision-ready context across tools.

 1. Replace manual information gathering with instant intelligence